Who we are

 Dr Rainer-Elk Anders

 Dr Rainer-Elk Anders is a Senior Lecturer at the University of Bath Spa.
 Since February 2014, Rainer has been conducting research projects in Ukraine, initially during the Maidan in Kyiv, then tracking the “men in green” in Eastern Ukraine, and reporting about the occupation of Sloviansk.
 Since the summer of 2014 he has been on numerous visits to Eastern Ukraine and ATO, conducting fieldwork with different Ukrainian battalions, and being actively involved in humanitarian aid projects with Ukrainian volunteer groups in Marinka, Krasnohorivka and Avdiivka, as well as to the sites of the on-going blockades of the occupied areas.
-Rainer received an award from the Ukrainian government for his help to Ukraine and was interviewed by the BBC on current affairs in Ukraine (you can see it by button below)
+Rainer received an award from the Ukrainian government for his help to Ukraine and was interviewed by the BBC on current affairs in Ukraine (you can see it by clicking the button below)